From applying for an e-Visa to extending your stay, here's what you need to know about entry requirements for India.

 Some border areas in India require additional travel permits

-Under a system carried over from British colonial rule, special permits (known as “protected area permits” or “restricted area permits”) are required to visit many areas close to India’s disputed external borders with China, Pakistan and other territories – a zone known as the “inner line.”
-Applying for these permits outside India is tricky, but you can apply locally in India without too much difficulty.
+Under a system carried over from British colonial rule, special permits known as “protected area permits” or “restricted area permits” are required to visit many areas close to India’s disputed external borders with China, Pakistan and other territories – a zone known as the “inner line.”
+This includes several states in India's less explored Northeast.
+Applying for these permits outside India is tricky, but you can usually apply locally in India without too much difficulty.

-Permits are especially important for highly sensitive border areas (which tend to be off-limits to all travelers).
+Permits are especially important for highly sensitive border areas (where some places may be off-limits to all travelers, or only open to Indian citizens).
 Applications can be made through local government offices or local travel agencies; contact the state government offices for these regions to get the latest information.
 In some areas, you may need to register with the local Foreigners Regional Registration Office on arrival, but this is an easy process.

 Explore related stories